 Stay up to date by:

-CRIME: Petty thievery and burglary are common in Cape Verde, especially in marketplaces, and at festivals, street fairs and public gatherings.
+CRIME: Petty crime and burglary are common in Cape Verde, especially in marketplaces, and at festivals, street fairs, and public gatherings.
 Criminals do not necessarily target U.S. citizens, but rather anyone perceived to be affluent, regardless of nationality.
-Often the perpetrators of petty theft and pickpocketing are gangs of street children, so visitors should avoid groups of children who appear to have no adult supervision.
+Often, the perpetrators of petty theft and pickpocketing are gangs of street children, so visitors should avoid groups of children who appear to have no adult supervision.
 Muggings occur often, particularly at night and in more isolated areas, and increasingly involve violence.
-The perpetrators are predominantly males between the ages of 14 and 25 operating in groups of two or three to attack their victims.
+The perpetrators are predominantly males between the ages of 14 and 25 operating in groups of two or more to attack their victims.
 Due to inadequate lighting in many public areas, often caused by rolling power cuts in urban neighborhoods, you should be especially vigilant after dark, carry a small flashlight to illuminate your path, never go out alone, keep vehicle doors and windows locked, and avoid isolated places.

 The Embassy emphasizes the particular dangers of using hillside stairways connecting neighborhoods in Praia and many other Cape Verdean cities and towns.
 These stairways, although offering convenient shortcuts through hilly terrain, have been scenes of some of the most notorious assaults in recent months, even in broad daylight with many people present.
 The Embassy strongly advises against using these any time of day.

 As reported in the Department of State’s Country Reports on Human Rights Practices, domestic violence against women is widespread in Cape Verde.
 Although the Cape Verdean national assembly adopted a law criminalizing gender based violence in July 2010, implementing legislation remains a work in progress.